A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification: Discussion

 \section{Discussion}

 We emphasize that classification cannot be successfully achieved using direct questioning alone (as seen in Supplementary Figs.~S8-S10).
 Therefore, as part of our workflow, we designed a BERT-based classification model to categorize materials using text generated by the LLM.
-In practice, employing a classification model is a necessary step at this juncture, as directly querying the LLM yielded a $\sim$0 accuracy rate.
+In practice, employing a classification model is a necessary step now (future, more materials robust, LLMs may not need this step), as directly querying the LLM yielded a near-zero accuracy rate.

-The general workflow here offers a novel approach to address a significant challenge in ``AI for material science'', where datasets are often small.
-By utilizing a pre-trained BERT model, such as MatSciBERT optimized for material science, we can fine-tune it (pre-trained model) with textual data from prompt-engineered LLM to achieve high accuracy in classification problem (up to 99.0\% for the entire dataset).
+The general workflow proposed here offers a novel approach to address a significant challenge in ``AI for material science'', where datasets are often small.
+By utilizing a pre-trained BERT model (e.g., MatSciBERT optimized for material science), we can fine-tune the pre-trained model with textual data from a prompt-engineered LLM to achieve higher accuracy classification (up to 99.0\% for the entire dataset).

-We propose a general approach for materials classification and demonstrate its efficiency in an example case of the classification problem in MGs.
-Our general workflow can be applied to any type of material applications, provided that labeled material samples are available.
-The findings point towards a future where the integration of advanced language models and domain-specific fine-tuning could revolutionize the material classification process, especially in cases with sparse data.
+We propose a general approach for materials classification and demonstrate its efficiency for a specific example, i.e., the classification of MGs.
+Our general workflow can be applied to any material applications, provided that labeled material samples are available.
+The findings point toward a future where integrating advanced language models and domain-specific fine-tuning will revolutionize material classification, especially in the very common cases where the data is sparse.
 We envision that LLMs may eventually serve as ``world models''~\cite{dawid2023introduction}, encapsulating knowledge across diverse materials and domains.
-Consequently, such models based on text for classification, prediction, or even generating new materials will become potential tools for addressing challenges in material design.
-A sufficiently robust LLM could potentially provide desired classification outcomes directly through appropriate prompting and significantly streamline the process of materials discovery and design.
+Consequently, such models based on text for classification, prediction, or even generating new materials will become potential tools for addressing challenges in material selection/design.
+A sufficiently robust LLM can provide desired classification outcomes directly through appropriate prompting and significantly streamline the process of materials discovery and design.